 Many parents notice these changes in their child, but are unaware of the reason for the change.
 Doctors and medical professionals are trained to detect signs of sexual abuse in children.
 They have a professional and legal duty to report those behaviors to police authorities to protect the child.

 Filing a Sex Assault Lawsuit in Michigan

 Because unwanted sexual contact could result in both civil and criminal cases, it is vital that anyone looking to pursue compensation for sexual abuse understands the difference between each.
-These claims may arise from strangers, coaches, doctors, members of the clergy, boy scout leaders, and teachers, among others.

 Under Michigan law, a survivor of sexual abuse can pursue criminal charges up to fifteen years after an incident.
 Furthermore, if DNA evidence is available, this time restriction might be waived.
 These cases are brought by prosecutors in cities and counties throughout the state and seek to punish the offender.